galaxyproject/training-material/topics/sequence-analysis/tutorials/hpc-for-lsgc/tutorial.md

 Notice that the comparison plot is only an approximation.
 It is aimed at showing the general location and direction of syntenies.
 For example, if `CHROMEISTER` was run with parameter **Output dotplot size** equal to `1000`, then each pixel in the plot contains the averaged information of nearly 500,000 base pairs!
 Thus, any block can contain lots of smaller rearrangements, mutations, inversions, etc., that are ignored for the sake of providing a clean overview of the general alignment direction in a pairwise comparison.
 {: .comment}

 Also note that a `score` value can be seen in the title of the plot (this value is also available in the **Comparison score** file).
 This value is calculated based on the alignment coverage and number of rearrangements and can be used to automatically filter out similar from dissimilar sequence comparisons.
+A value of `0` means that the sequences are nearly equal (rearrangement-wise), whereas a value closer to `1` means that the sequences are more dissimilar.

 ## Post-processing: detecting rearrangements